aqlaboratory/proteinnet/docs/proteinnet_records.md

 ## File Formats

-ProteinNet Records are currently provided in two file formats, a machine-readable text file where each ProteinNet Record is of the following form:
+ProteinNet Records are currently provided in two file formats, a human- and machine-readable text file where each ProteinNet Record is of the following form:

 ```
 [ID]